xiaohunying/notes/pages/aws-management.md

 # CloudWatch

 CloudWatch is a comprehensive monitoring tool that allows you to monitor your services and applications in the cloud.
 It also allows you to react to events and even prevent service interruptions and outages.
 CloudWatch will monitor and create trend reports for services and resources you're probably already using.
 CloudWatch also provides a repository for logging.

+### CloudWatch Components
+- CloudWatch Dashboards
+- CloudWatch Metrics and Anomaly Detection
+- CloudWatch Alarms
+- CloudWatch EventBridge
+- CloudWatch Logs
+- CloudWatch Insights

+### b

 - Basic Monitoring - Included with all resources in all regions.
 3 dashboard / 50 metrics / 5 minute refresh rate
 - Enhanced Monitoring - Priced per resource by region.
 1 minute refresh rate